amiramonte/06-hw-server-side-apis-weather-dashboard/README.md

 ## Description

-This project build was designed for me to learn and implement the following:

- * API Call requests
- * Fetch and async functions
- * Website design with bootstrap
+This application is a weather dashboard designed to retrieve 5 day forecasts for any city entered through an API call to OpenWeather.org.

 ---